mr-joshcrane/templater/README.md

 </table>

 Gross!
 As we can see, the format of this data leaves  much to be desired.
-We could munge it with DBT, but that would be a non-trivial ammount effort!
+We could munge it with DBT, but that would be a non-trivial amount effort!